gmoshiko/stack-monitoring/README.md

 Options:
 * up - bring the stack up.
 * purge - deleting the stack.
-* status - healthcheck the stack.
+* status - health check the stack.
 * docker - using for docker commands.
 * vagrant - using for vagrant commands.